iTwin/itwinjs-core/docs/core/learning/RpcInterface.md

 ### Web RPC configuration

 The Web RPC configuration transforms client calls on an [RpcInterface](#RpcInterface) into HTTP requests.
 Provides endpoint-processing and call dispatching in the server process.
-The iModelJs cloud RPC configuration is highly parameterized and can be adapted for use in many environments.
+The iModel.js cloud RPC configuration is highly parameterized and can be adapted for use in many environments.
 This configuration is designed to cooperate with routing and authentication infrastructure.
 See [Web architecture](./SoftwareArchitecture.md#web).

-iModelJs comes with an implementation of a Web RPC configuration that works with the Bentley Cloud infrastructure.
+iModel.js comes with an implementation of a Web RPC configuration that works with the Bentley Cloud infrastructure.
 It is relatively straightforward for developers to write custom Web RPC configurations that works with other infrastructures.

 ### Desktop RPC configuration

-The iModelJs desktop RPC configuration is specific to the Electron framework.
+The iModel.js desktop RPC configuration is specific to the Electron framework.
 It marshalls calls on an [RpcInterface](#RpcInterface) through high-bandwidth, low-latency pipes between cooperating processes on the same computer.
 It provides endpoint-processing and call dispatching in thebackend process.
 See [Desktop architecture](./SoftwareArchitecture.md#desktop).

 ### In-process RPC configuration